 Volcanic Activity in the Aleutian Range

-Historically, the range has experienced significant volcanic activity, including the eruption of Mount Okmok on July 12, 2008, which shot a massive cloud of ash and gas to a height of 50,000 feet, and lasted nearly one month.
+Historically, the range has experienced significant volcanic activity, including Mount Okmok on July 12, 2008, which shot a massive cloud of ash and gas to a height of 50,000 feet, and lasted nearly one month.
 Another eruption occurred on Mount Kasatochi on August 8, 2008, which produced a gas cloud that reached an estimated height of 49,212 feet and interrupted flights in the surrounding area.
 The recent increase in seismic and volcanic activity is noted as the highest in 26 years.
-Three volcanoes in the range are currently rated at the yellow alert level, while three others are rated at an orange alert level, which is used to classify volcanoes with unusually high levels of unrest and those with a high likelihood of an eruption.
+Three volcanoes in the range are currently rated at the yellow alert level.
+In contrast, three others are rated at an orange alert level, which is used to classify volcanoes with unusually high unrest levels and those with a high likelihood of an eruption.

 Earthquakes in the Region